Ohel (Chabad-Lubavitch): Customs

 At the Ohel, visitors have a tradition of writing kvitlach – prayers on small pieces of paper – which are then torn up and tossed onto the graves.
-In the visitor's center, a fax machine receives over 700 faxes a day, while a computer receives 400 e-mails daily.
+In the visitor center, a fax machine receives more than 700 faxes a day, while a computer receives 400 e-mails daily.
 These kvitlach are printed, torn into shreds, and placed atop the graves.
 When the pile grows too high, the shredded notes are burned.
-The visitor's center also receives many wedding invitations for Menachem Schneerson which are read at and/or placed on the graves.
+The visitor center also receives many wedding invitations for Menachem Schneerson which are read at and/or placed on the graves.
 In addition to kvitlach, visitors are encouraged to light memorial candles at the Ohel.

 Visitors to the Ohel customarily light candles on shelves in the antechamber.
 Visitors also write letters to Menachem Schneerson beforehand and read them beside the graves, then rip them up and leave them on the graves.

 Kohanim

-According to Jewish law, a kohen (Jewish priest) is not allowed to ritually defile himself by entering a cemetery.
+According to Jewish law, a kohen (hereditary Jewish priest) is not allowed to ritually defile himself by entering a cemetery.
 Halacha mandates that the kohen be a distance of four amahs from a grave unless separated by a fence.
 The construction of fencing along the pathway leading to it makes it possible for kohanim to enter the Ohel.